 Stay focused on the big picture

 Not all employee performances can be rated on a scale of 1 to 10.
 While reviewing a particular employee’s work may be as simple as tracking his/her sales records, the performance of other positions with less measurable goals or a wider scope of responsibilities can be more difficult to quantify.
-Tailoring your questions and review methods to the role at hand will make the performance review process more efficient.
+Tailoring your questions and review methods to the role at hand will make the employee performance evaluation more efficient.

-Whether you’re praising a report the employee wrote or critiquing the way she handled an interaction with a client, be sure to explain the effect her performance had on the company as a whole.
+Whether you’re praising a report the employee wrote or critiquing the way he or she handled an interaction with a client, be sure to explain the effect her performance had on the company as a whole.
 When employees understand that the quality of their work will affect the company’s mission, they’re more likely to feel valued, and as a result, motivated to improve.

 Make it collaborative

 In today’s workplace, many employees collaborate with several departments and report to several managers and in those cases there’s no reason why the performance review can’t be a collaborative project.
 Team members and other managers who have worked with the individual can and should play a role in the performance review process.
 The 360-degree feedback approach - a process by which an employee is rated on their performance by bosses, co-workers, subordinates and other stakeholders who regularly interact with them - has become quite common in many companies.

 Strike a balance between positive and critical